devopsdina/effortless_sample/README.md

 ## How to use

+### Assumptions

+The steps [here](https://www.habitat.sh/docs/using-builder/) have been completed if pushing the hab package to builder.

 **note: These steps have been verified on a Mac only**

 build the effortless package from the directory